pat-liemo/tech-expo-scout-project/README.md

 ## Setup/Installation Requirements
     - Fork and clone the repository to your desired local folder.

     - Open the folder with vs code.

     - Then run "json-server --watch db.json" to run your server.

-    - Run the index.html file by either using the "GO LIVE" extension or by double clicking of the index.html
+    - Open the index.html file by either using the "GO LIVE" extension or by double clicking of the index.html

     - Congragulations!
 The application is now successfully running.

 ## Live link